-“We are tremendously proud of the calibre of drivers in the Working on Fire Program.
+“We are extremely proud of the quality of drivers in the Working on Fire Program.
 Keep up the good work.
-I would like to encourage our drivers to keep making a difference by applying the knowledge and skills they have acquired.” – Amor Adlem, WOF Transport Manager.
+I would like to encourage our drivers to keep making a difference.
+Apply the knowledge and skills you have acquired,” said Amor Adlem, WOF Transport Manager.

 According to Antonie Wagenaar, Arial Support Vehicle (ASV) Driver for WOF Aviation at Denneoord, the refresher training is ‘a must’.
 “WOF drivers work under high-pressure circumstances and you need to know what you know.
 Therefore, it is always good to revise systems and processes and make sure we all know how to correctly use the equipment.”